Markovian randomized equilibria for general Markovian Dynkin games in discrete time: Randomized Markovian Stopping Times, Nash Equilibrium and Assumptions

 \begin{remark} We note that the integrability condition in Assumption~\ref{assum:bounded-functions} is only slightly stronger than \eqref{eq:weak_integrability_condition}.
 Namely, it holds that if $\mathbb{E}_x [\sup_{n \in \mathbb{N}_0} \beta ^n f(X_n)]< \infty$ for some $\beta \in (\alpha,1]$, then $\mathbb{E}_x[\sup_{n \in \mathbb{N}_0} f(\tilde{X}_n)] < \infty$ for all non-negative functions $f:E \rightarrow \mathbb R$.
 Indeed, let $T$ be a geometric random variable with parameter $\alpha$ independent of $(X_n)_{n \in \mathbb{N}}$ and define $\gamma = \alpha/\beta$.
 Then

 In Example~\ref{ex:no-NE} (below) we argue how our integrability condition is essential for obtaining general equilibrium existence. \defEnd \end{remark}

 \begin{remark}[On Markovian randomized stopping in continuous time] A continuous time interpretation of Markovian randomized stopping is to stop according to a state dependent stopping rate; see \cite[Section 2.1]{christensen2020time} for a motivation.
 Typically this state-dependent intensity is of Lebesgue density type (see \cite{christensen2020time} for a definition).
-Generally there is however no need to restrict attention to such intensities; in fact, it turns out that allowing the intensity to increase in a singular fashion using a local time construction may facilitate the existence of equilibria (in \cite {bodnariu2022local} a general construction of this type of randomized stopping is introduced in the context of studying a time-inconsistent stopping problem in an SDE setting).
+Generally there is however no need to restrict attention to such intensities; in fact, it turns out that allowing the intensity to increase in a singular fashion using a local time construction may facilitate the existence of equilibria (in \cite {bodnariu2024local} a general construction of this type of randomized stopping is introduced in the context of studying a time-inconsistent stopping problem in an SDE setting).
 In \cite[Example 5.4]{ekstrom2017dynkin}, a similar local-time construction is used to find randomized equilibria for a two-player stopping game in a setting where the players essentially agree that the state process is driven by an SDE, but disagree on what the drift is.
 In \cite{decamps2022mixed} this type of local-time-based randomized stopping time is used in the study of a general formulation of a two-player stopping game corresponding to the \emph{war of attrition} in an SDE setting.
+In \cite{christensen2024general} similar continuous time Markovian randomized stopping times are used to arrive at a complete equilibrium solution to a general formulation, i.e., without ordering conditions for the payoffs, of the zero-sum game for a one-dimensional diffusion.
 It seems to us an interesting question for future research which class of randomized stopping times one should use for a general theory of Markovian Dynkin games in continuous time. \defEnd \end{remark}